 |SIRENA||DIRT DEVIL||any Extractors|

 |and OTHERS||and OTHERS||and OTHERS||and OTHERS|

 The vacuums in the list above we don't work on are mostly because we do not have parts available.
-Some, like Shark, the importer knows is an inexpensive product that is usually not economically repairable.
+Some, like Shark, the importer knows is an inexpensive product that is usually not economically repairable, so they offer almost no parts.
+If parts were available, we would attempt to repair them.
 The commercial brands, like Advance, Castex, etc. usually only sell parts to their dealers, which are usually janitor supply businesses who specialize in maintenance equipment and supplies for hotels and other large commercial users (customers who buy floor wax in 5-55 gallon quantities).

 Dyson.
 We are now able to get genuine Dyson parts.
 They aren't cheap but they are available, so we should be able to work on your Dyson.
 For many years we could not get Dyson parts and did not work on them.

 We also do not work on any brand of carpet extractor, such as the Bissell ProHeat, Hoover Steamvac, etc. Years ago we had a man from Vermilion County pick them up and work on them.
 We just acted as a drop-off center as a customer convenience.
 Too many customers got mad at us because the products are cheaply constructed and fail easily, so we stopped accepting them.
 The man that picked them up no longer lives in Illinois.